antithesishq/antithesis-sdk-go/README.md

-# antilog
+# antithesis-sdk-go

-Provides Always() Somtimes() and Assert() functions used to specify Antithesis assertions used in a Go module.
+Provides functions enabling Go programs to include non-fatal Assertions and structured IO.

 ### Using exigen
-The antilog module also contains the exigen command, used to discover existential assertions in a Go module, and to generate Assert() calls in an init() function for that module.  exigen can run from source, or it can be installed in a dev environment.
+The antithesis-sdk-go module also contains the exigen command, used to identify assertions that were added to a Go module, and to generate corresponding function calls in an init() function to register these assertions.  exigen can run from source, or it can be installed in a dev environment.
 The notes here describe a run-from-source use case.